Feyerabend/cc/ch07/addition/signals/README.md

 contains components above the Nyquist frequency and we sample below
 $2 f_m$, those high-frequency components are *folded* back into the representable range and appear as phantom low-frequency components.
-The corruption is irreversible -- once aliased, the original high-frequency content cannot be recovered.
+The corruption is irreversible--once aliased, the original high-frequency content cannot be recovered.

 A classic visual example: a wheel spinning at 24 revolutions per second filmed at 24 frames per second appears stationary.
-The sampling rate (24 fps) is exactly equal to the rotation frequency, pushing it right at -- and in practice beyond -- the Nyquist limit, which causes the aliased "stationary" appearance.
+The sampling rate (24 fps) is exactly equal to the rotation frequency, pushing it right at--and in practice beyond--the Nyquist limit, which causes the aliased "stationary" appearance.
 The aliasing project in Section 6 makes this quantitative.

 *Anti-aliasing filters.* In practice, a low-pass filter is applied to the